savorymesh/Writeups/Markdown/variational_autoencoder_1.md

 rely on a small trick known as the *reparametrization trick*.
 We attempt to represent the family of distributions $\mathcal Q$ in terms of a deterministic transformation $T_\lambda(\epsilon, x)$ of a fixed distribution $\epsilon$.
-This sounds more complicated than is really is.
+This sounds more complicated than it really is.
 For example, if $\mathcal Q$ is the family of $N(x, \sigma)$ distributions, we can let $\epsilon$ be a standard
 $N(0,1)$ distribution.
 If $q_{\sigma^*} (z|x^*)$ is distributed as $N(x^*,
 \sigma^*)$, we write the distribution in terms of $\epsilon$ as $x^* +